-Instructors: Chatman, Reid CY PLAN 202 Practice Gateway: Introduction to Planning Practice 3 Units Using challenging real-world cases, this course introduces first year MCP students to the persistent dilemmas, the power and limits of planning action, the multiple roles in which planners find themselves in communities around the globe, and the political and other constraints that planners face as they try to be effective, and the key issues facing planning practice.
+Instructors: Chatman, Reid Planning Methods Gateway: Part II: Read Less [-] CY PLAN 202 Practice Gateway: Introduction to Planning Practice 3 Units Terms offered: Spring 2018, Fall 2016, Fall 2015 Using challenging real-world cases, this course introduces first year MCP students to the persistent dilemmas, the power and limits of planning action, the multiple roles in which planners find themselves in communities around the globe, and the political and other constraints that planners face as they try to be effective, and the key issues facing planning practice.
 In all these ways, our focus is on planning action, not the history of urban development or urban social theory, though we will explore the ways in which planning ideals and cities have shaped each other as society evolves.
-Objectives & Outcomes Course Objectives: To develop core competencies essential to effective practice, including problem analysis, teamwork, and communication skills (written and oral presentation, media support); and To help students develop models of practice that contribute to their understanding of the varied demands of effective practice and that guide their professional development and lifelong learning; To introduce incoming students, through hands-on work, to DCRP, including our faculty, research specializations, the domestic and international elements of our work (and bridges across them), and options within the curriculum.
+Practice Gateway: Introduction to Planning Practice: Read More [+] Objectives Outcomes Course Objectives: To develop core competencies essential to effective practice, including problem analysis, teamwork, and communication skills (written and oral presentation, media support); and To help students develop models of practice that contribute to their understanding of the varied demands of effective practice and that guide their professional development and lifelong learning; To introduce incoming students, through hands-on work, to DCRP, including our faculty, research specializations, the domestic and international elements of our work (and bridges across them), and options within the curriculum.
 To introduce students to the professional practice of planning and, in the process, a language and set of reference points that help define the profession and the many fields it touches; To stimulate a critical awareness of the opportunities and challenges specific to planning in diverse societies, whether diversity is defined in racial, ethnic, religious, class, or other dimensions; Student Learning Outcomes: This class focuses on case-based teaching, with a combination of lectures, large and small group discussions and in-class problem-solving based on case materials.
 The assignments are focused on professional outputs, learning how to work as part of a professional team and supporting each student to develop their own Professional Development Plan.
 Assignments would also force students to grapple with one or more dimensions of the case studies, such as: who defined the problem, what evidence was used, who participated in the process, what public policies, institutions and private sector practices influenced the case/plan, what were impacts on places and people (at different scales) and how do we know?
 Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: City and Regional Planning/Graduate Grading: Letter grade.

-Instructors: Corburn, Hutson

-CY PLAN 204B Analytic and Research Methods for Planners: Research Methods for Planners 2 or 4 Units

-Research methods for planning, including problem definition, observation, key informant interviewing, causal modeling, survey design and overall design of research, as well as memorandum writing and presentation skills.
+Instructors: Corburn, Hutson Practice Gateway: Introduction to Planning Practice: Read Less [-] CY PLAN 204B Analytic and Research Methods for Planners: Research Methods for Planners 2 or 4 Units Terms offered: Spring 2016, Fall 2015, Spring 2014 Research methods for planning, including problem definition, observation, key informant interviewing, causal modeling, survey design and overall design of research, as well as memorandum writing and presentation skills.
 Students work in teams with clients on actual research problems and learn professional skills as well as practical ways of conducting usable research.
 With permission of the instructor, students who wish to complete only half of the assignments for their individual research may take the course for 2 units.

-Rules & Requirements

-Repeat rules: Course may be repeated for credit when topic changes.

-Hours & Format

-Fall and/or spring:
+Analytic and Research Methods for Planners: Research Methods for Planners: Read More [+] Hours & Format Fall and/or spring: